Ask Experts Questions for FREE Help!

 "Can both pipes use the same trench?
 If so, should they be separated somehow or can they just lie alongside each other?"

 Section 1206.3 of The Standard Plumbing Code states, under."
-Service Lines Near Drains or Sewer Lines" states: Except as permitted in Section 1206.4 the underground water service pipe and the building drain or sewer shall not be less then 5-feet apart horizontally and shall be seperated by undisturbed or compacted earth.
+Service Lines Near Drains or Sewer Lines" states: Except as permitted in Section 1206.4 the underground water service pipe and the building drain or sewer shall not be less then 5-feet apart horizontally and shall be separated by undisturbed or compacted earth.
 Section 1206.4 states under "Permitted Installation of Water Service near Drain or Sewer Line" that The watrer service pipe may be placed in the same trench providing the following conditions are met.

 (a) The water service, at all points, shall be at least 12inches above the sewer line at its hightest point. --or--